kolostring/fioc/README.md

   .getResult();
 ```

-### 3. Configuring the Container Manager
+### 3. Configuring the Container Manager (Optional)

-Use the `buildDIManager` function to create a Container Manager.
-It allows you to register multiple containers and switch between them.
+The Container Manager allows you to register multiple containers and switch between them.
 Really useful when having multiple environments (like fetching from an API when "online" or fetching from local storage when "offline").
 Also realy useful for mocking interfaces.

+Use the `buildDIManager` function to create a Container Manager.

 You can set the default container by calling the `setDefaultContainer` method.
-If no key is provided for a container, it will be set as the default container.
+If no key is provided to a container, it will be set as the default container.

 ```ts
 import { buildDIManager } from "fioc";